Complex General Surgical Oncology Certifying Exam

 - Upon passing the CGSO Qualifying Exam, candidates are admissible to

 the CGSO Certifying Exam and will be asked to register online for the next exam.
-The exam is held annually during the winter in a major U.S. city (see Dates & Fees).
+The exam is held annually during the winter (see Dates & Fees).

 - Active duty military personnel who may encounter difficulty taking the exam due to their service should contact the ABS as soon as possible.

 The exam is conducted by members of the Surgical Oncology Board of the American Board of

 Surgery and by other nationally recognized experts.
 All examiners are in active practice, currently certified by the ABS, and participating in the ABS Continuous Certification Program.
 The ABS makes every effort to avoid any conflicts of interest between candidates and their examiners.

 The admissibility period for the CE begins immediately upon successful completion of the Complex General Surgical Oncology Qualifying Exam (QE).
 Candidates are strongly encouraged not to delay taking the CE for the first time as such delays may adversely affect performance.

 - Candidates who complete fellowship in the 2018-2019 academic year or thereafter will have no more than 7 academic years following fellowship to complete the certification process, including passing the CE.
 The 7-year period begins immediately upon completion of training.